athirahgit-02/bellabeat-user-behavioral-analysis/README.md

 ## 1. Ask phase

 ### Business Task
-To gain insight into how users are using smart devices to help guide Bellabeat's marketing strategy
+To gain insight into how users are using fitness smart devices to help guide Bellabeat's marketing strategy

 ### Stakeholder
 Urška Sršen: Co-founder & Chief Creative Officer